alyyorio/aly-portfolio/content/tally.md

 ---

 <p>
 Tally is a consumer tech company pioneering full-service financial automation via debt consolidation and low-interest lines of credit.
-They were looking to refresh the look of their platform and brought me on to assist on thieir visual identity facelift.
+They were looking to breathe new life into the brand and brought me on as a brand designer to assist on the refresh
 </p>

 <p>